Kory May

 Stephanie Rogers

 Stephanie Rogers (songwriter) is the host, creator, and producer of STORY JAM.
-She’s been in dozens of rock, pop, and folk bands, and she she has acted in theatre, film, tv, and on commercials.
-With a theatre degree from Northwestern University, and a master's in writing from National Louis University, Steph leads storytelling classes and workshops for Story Jam Studio.
+She’s been in dozens of rock, pop, and folk bands, and she has acted in plenty of obscure (and a few non-obscure!) theatre, film, and TV roles.

 Chuck Lacy